bgctw/Bigleaf.jl/README.md

 At the current state we ported
 - Meteorological variables
+- Evapotranspiration
+- Potential radiation
 - Unit conversions

-Upcoming:
-- Computation of potential radiation
+- Filtering data